Inncee81/atomic-design-boilerplate/README.md

-blueprint
+Blueprint
 =========

 A no frills way of getting your next web project up and running.

-Set up a blueprint and build from there!
+We open people's eyes to what is possible.